 To celebrate the anniversary of Raiders of the Lost Ark (June 12th), I decided to take a slightly different approach.
 I’m correct in guessing that if you are reading this, then you have probably seen the film numerous times.
 I know I have, I even had the privilege of once sitting in on the only official 30th-anniversary screening with Harrison Ford and Steven Spielberg in LA.
 Sorry to brag, but I love to tell that story.
 I can watch Raiders with many different sets of eyes.
-They could be the film aficionado or the five-year-old who saw it on a Saturday with his dad.
+They could be the film aficionado or the six-year-old who saw it on a Saturday with his dad.
 Yet, the perpetual set of eyes are the ones that peel back the layers of the film's production (trivia, homages, and casting).
 Here are the "Things I Love Point Out" in Raiders of the Lost Ark.

 Monkey Man’s Duel Role

 Who doesn’t love Indy and Marion’s monkey in the film?
 We know that the monkey is actually working for the Nazis, as is his master.
 Did you know that “Monkey Man” is actually played by the same actor who portrayed Barranca in the earlier part of the film?
 Yes, the very same actor who betrayed Indy (Harrison Ford) in South America, Vic Tablian, plays both parts.
 Yet, Tablian wasn’t done with the franchise after Raiders.
 He also played Demetrios in The Young Indiana Jones Chronicles television series.

 The Fertility Idol